jimasp/behave-vsc/README.md

 - Does your project match the [Project Requirements](#project-requirements) section above?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
 - If you have set the `featuresPath` in extension settings, make sure it matches your behave configuration file.
-- Do you have the correct [Extension Settings](#extension-settings) for your project?
+- Do you have the correct extension [settings](#extension-settings) for your project?
 Do you have runParallel turned on?
 Try turning it off.
 (Also if you have removed extension settings from your workspace `.vscode/settings.json`, then do you still have any of the extension settings in your [user settings json](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations)?)